sfc-gh-srsubramanian/Utilities-GridReliability-PredictiveMaintenance/docs/business_case.md

 ## Executive Summary

-Florida Power & Light (FPL) proposes implementing an AI-driven predictive maintenance system for T&D and substation assets using the Snowflake AI Data Cloud.
-This investment will sustain FPL's position as the nation's most reliable utility while delivering $25M+ in annual cost avoidance and measurably improving regulatory performance metrics (SAIDI/SAIFI).
+One of the largest electric utilities in the United States proposes implementing an AI-driven predictive maintenance system for T&D and substation assets using the Snowflake AI Data Cloud.
+This investment will sustain the utility's position as one of the nation's most reliable utilities while delivering $25M+ in annual cost avoidance and measurably improving regulatory performance metrics (SAIDI/SAIFI).

 **Investment Required**: $2.5M over 24 months
 **Annual Benefit**: $25.6M recurring